 - Whisk together the flower, baking powder and salt.
 Add flour mixture to butter mixture to combine.

 - Place puffed pastry on a floured surface.
 Cut pastry into 3x3 squares.
 Roll out slightly.

 - Fit squares into a muffin tin that has been lightly sprayed with baking spray.
-Spoon in 2 tbsp of filling into each cup, top with 1 tsp of almonds and place apricot halves in center.
+Spoon in 2 tablespoon of filling into each cup, top with 1 teaspoon of almonds and place apricot halves in center.

 - Pop muffin tin in the freezer for 10 mins (or refrigerator for 15 mins) to firm up.

 - Meanwhile preheat oven to 400F degrees (200C)